SlexAxton/remix-dev-node-shadow-bug-repro/README.md

 # PNPM Workspace w vite and node builtin

-The `remix-basic-app` package in this workspace was created with `npx create-remix@latest`
+The `remix-app` package in this workspace was created with `npx create-remix@latest` The `vite-app` package in this workspace was created with `pnpm create vite`

 This repo tries to minimally reproduce a bug that causes vite dev mode to fail with remix when esbuild comes across a shadowed node builtin in the node_modules folder.